Modeling oxygen-void interactions in uranium nitride: Discussion

 Rizk \textit{et al.} adopted a surface energy of 1.11 J/m$^2$, computed using the empirical potential developed by Kocevski \textit{et al.} \cite{Kocevski2022II}.
 In contrast, our DFT calculations yield a higher value of 1.59 J/m$^2$ for a planar surface.
 This 0.48 J/m$^2$ discrepancy, neglecting curvature corrections, likely stems from the known tendency of the Kocevski potential to underestimate defect energetics in UN~\cite{AbdulHameed2024}, a limitation that appears to manifest here as well.
 Substituting $\sigma$ = 1.59 J/m$^2$ into the model of Rizk \textit{et al.} would suppress both fission gas swelling and release, necessitating recalibration of other model parameters to preserve agreement with experiment.
 This discrepancy highlights the need for a mechanism that lowers surface energy in irradiated UN.
 We propose that oxygen adsorption at bubble surfaces fulfills this role, enabling the levels of swelling and gas release observed experimentally.
 A reduction in surface energy thus appears essential to reconcile the mechanistic model with experimental data.
-Notably, the oxygen concentration reported by Ronchi \textit{et al.} ($w_\text{O}$ = 1800 ppm) corresponds to a predicted surface energy reduction of 0.3--0.4 J/m$^2$, closely matching the gap between our DFT value and that used by Rizk \textit{et al.}
+Notably, the oxygen concentration reported by Ronchi \textit{et al.} ($w_\text{O}$ = 1800 ppm) corresponds to a predicted surface energy reduction of 0.30--0.37 J/m$^2$ for $R_v=25$~nm over $p=5$--20\%, of the same order as the 0.48~J/m$^2$ gap between our DFT value and that used by Rizk \textit{et al.}

+To quantify the impact of oxygen-induced surface energy reduction on void nucleation, we invoke classical nucleation theory.
+The free energy barrier for homogeneous void nucleation is \cite{Fultz2020}:

+where $\Delta g_v$ is the volumetric free energy driving force for void formation.
+Since $\Delta G^* \sim \sigma^3$, the ratio of nucleation barriers with and without oxygen is: